- Application deadline: June

 The North Carolina Bar Association is offering a $1,500-$4,500 scholarship to high school seniors who are children of North Carolina Law Enforcement Officers who were killed or permanently disabled in the line of duty.
-Deadline to apply is April 4, 2018.
+The deadline to apply is April.
 For more information and to apply, visit http://www.ncbar.org/members/

-The Diabetes Scholars Foundation’s college scholarship program is available to incoming freshmen with type 1 diabetes and who are US citizens or permanent residents seeking a higher education at an accredited four year university, college, technical or trade school.
-This scholarship recognizes students who have high academic performance, are actively involved in the diabetes community, participate in community and/or extra-curricular activities and who have demonstrated that they are successfully managing the challenges of living with diabetes.
+The Diabetes Scholars Foundation’s college scholarship program is available to incoming freshmen with type 1 diabetes and who are US citizens or permanent residents seeking higher education at an accredited four-year university, college, technical, or trade school.
+This scholarship recognizes students who have high academic performance, are actively involved in the diabetes community, participate in community and/or extra-curricular activities, and have demonstrated that they are successfully managing the challenges of living with diabetes.
 Diabetes Scholars Foundation scholarships are not based on financial need.
-Deadline to apply is midnight April 15, 2018.
-Visit Diabetes Scholars Foundation for more information.
+The deadline to apply is midnight in April.
+Visit the Diabetes Scholars Foundation for more information.

 SunTrust Off to College Scholarship Sweepstakes

 Redfin is very passionate about helping students achieve higher education.
-The $2,500 bi-annual scholarship is open to to high school seniors and current college students.
+The $2,500 bi-annual scholarship is open to too high school seniors and current college students.
 The scholarship application period is twice yearly from November 1-January 31 and May 1-July 31.
-Visit Redfin Scholarship for more information.
+Visit the Redfin Scholarship for more information.

 Aspiring Nurses Scholarship